-Cold pitching tips are hard to find as a new freelance writer.
+Cold pitching tips are hard to find as a new freelancer.

-That said, reaching out to prospects via cold emailing is my most effective method of securing those lucrative gigs.
-Sure, you can find some high-quality clients elsewhere.
+Sure, it’s possible to find high-quality clients elsewhere.
 However, generally speaking, cold pitching is where the money’s at.

 Why?
-Well, it’s because you’re introducing yourself and your services to a company that doesn’t even know they need you yet.
-There’s no other competition, you can set your own rates and the direct, personalised contact increases the likelihood of a client saying “yes.”
+Well, it’s because you’re putting forward your services to a company that doesn’t even know they need you yet.
+There’s no other competition, you can set your own rates and the direct, personalised contact increases the likelihood of a client saying “yes” to working with you.

 1. Remember It’s About Them

 Cold pitching tips 101: don’t lose sight of the bigger picture.

 Your cold email should be centred around what you can do for the company in question as opposed to what they can do for you, i.e. give you money so that you can pay your rent LOL.

 Yes, you want the high-paying work and you want it sooner rather than later, but you need to nurture potential clients and take the time to get to know them.

 Do your research, figure out what the company wants and needs and then tell them how you’re the best person to help them reach their goals.

 Dude, you’re an expert freelancer.
 Therefore, your cold email has to be spot on in terms of professionality.